TurBoss/blt/doc/parseargs.rst

       name and the commands arguments.
 The default is "".

 **blt::parseargs destroy** ?\ *parserName* ... ?
-  Deletes one of more parsers.  *ParserName* is the name of the parser returned by the **create** operation.
+  Deletes zero or more parsers.  *ParserName* is the name of the parser returned by the **create** operation.
 The TCL command associated with *parserName* is also removed.